-As we noted last year, during the 2021 federal election, the Liberal Party made a commitment to increase funding to both the Canada Media Fund (CMF) and Telefilm.
+During the 2021 federal election, the Liberal Party made a commitment to increase funding to both the Canada Media Fund (CMF) and Telefilm.
 At the same time, they pledged to adjust the French/English language split in federal funding programs, changing it from the traditional one-third/two-third split to a 40/60 split.
-While the CMF did receive a one-time funding of allocation of \$40 million over two years in the last federal budget, the government has yet to fully act on this promise.
+While the government has made several investments over the past year, including in Telefilm, the CMF, and the Indigenous Screen Office, the government has yet to fully act on this promise.